-Do you have a desire become a Health Visitor?
-Our programme will help you fulfil your career ambitions.
+Do you have a desire to become a Health Visitor?
+If you've secured a position in a Trust as Student Health Visitor then this course is for you.
+Our programme will help you fulfil your career ambitions and prepare you to practice within a public health context.
 This engaging course will train you to become a knowledgeable and skilled health care practitioner and successful completion makes you eligibility for entry onto the Specialist Community Public Health Nurse part of the Nursing and Midwifery Council’s register and the recordable V100 nurse prescribing.

 Delivered as 50 per cent theory and 50 per cent practice, you'll develop a broad knowledge of the complex issues of specialist practice.
-For more information please contact Karen Walker.
+For more information please contact Catrina Hartle.

 The aim of this course is to train you as a practitioner who can maintain and improve the health of defined social groups and populations through the use of best available evidence, reflective practice and practical, hands-on experience.